andrewharabor/multivariate-polynomial-regression-model/README.md

 \frac{\lambda}{2m}\sum_{j=1}^{n}{w_{j}^{2}} = \frac{\lambda}{2m}{||\mathbf{w}||}^{2}
 ```

-Where $`\lambda`$ denotes the regularization parameter that determines how much the model should be punished for higher weights.
+where $`\lambda`$ denotes the regularization parameter (with $`\lambda > 0`$) that determines how much the model should be punished for higher weights.
+Just how the residuals are squared in the cost function, each weight is squared for the similar reasons.
 Note that the bias $`b`$ is not usually regularized.
-Our updated and final cost function is then
+The updated and final cost function is then

 ``` math
 \boxed{J(\mathbf{w}, b) = \frac{1}{2m}(||\mathbf{X}\mathbf{w} + b\mathbf{1} - \mathbf{y}||^{2} + \lambda||\mathbf{w}||^{2})}
 ```

+### Gradient Descent